madelinegarrett/Lab-14-StatsSloths/README.md

 * This question is interesting becuase it can help to better inform mothers about the risk that smoking can have on their unborn children, specifically if smoking can lead to low birth weights which can be very troubling for new born babies.
 This is important because knowing this may help to advise mothers to help avoid giving birth to children with dangerously low birth weights that could affect their health.

-* To answer this question I used the new tool that helped to add predictions to the daa with add_predictions and the mod function to help add these predictions.
+* To answer this question I used the new tool that helped to add predictions to the data with add_predictions and the mod function to help add these predictions.
 This way I have a histogram that shows the predictions as well as the regular mean of smokers.

 ```{r}
 mod <- lm(bwtoz ~ number, data = babies)